Here are the best wines to pair with a variety of Asian dishes, from Chinese classics to Thai curries to Japanese noodle bowls

 Pair with: Viognier.
 With its honeyed tropical fruit flavors and exotic floral notes, Viognier is very happy teaming up with coconut-based curries.
 And that sweet-seeming fruit, a great backdrop for seafood, makes it logical to give shrimp the lead role.
 Recommended bottle: Don & Sons 2011 “The Crusher” Viognier (Clarksburg).

 Brush salmon with a mix of spices and brown sugar, then finish in the oven 'til bubbling and well browned.
-Garnish with cilantro
+Garnish with cilantro and lemon.

 Recipe: Indian-Spiced Salmon